 The only way to keep up with evolution is to evolve, and Talentprise embraces innovation when it comes to proactive recruitment.
 It transforms the traditional practice of talent-hunting by replacing resumes with Talent Digital Cards and job ads with the ideal personas for any specific role.

 Talentprise’s AI Headhunter stands out even amongst the premier talent-sourcing software due to its unique matching AI algorithm.
-This software aims not only to aid recruiters and headhunters but those looking to be found as well.
-It allows job seekers with supreme talents, such as consultants, developers, engineers, and Tech Savvy, to be found by top employers.
+This software aims not only to aid recruiters and headhunters but also those looking to be found.
+It allows job seekers with supreme talents, such as consultants, developers, engineers, and tech-savvy individuals, to be seen by top employers.

 The prime added value of Talentprise includes: